top of page

-During the flight everything went well, but I wasn't super excited to be freezing for 5 days.
-During my other flights the pilot would always announce something like 'it is 35 degrees and sunny' before landing.
-Now he said "it is -16 degrees and dark'.
-I took the train to Oslo, where it was -11 degrees, and then the subway to the outskirts.
-Fun Norway fact #1: that subway line has the largest height difference in the world, from sea level to 450 m.
-After 20 min I arrived at station Frognerseteren.
-There were some sled tracks.
-In the Netherlands these were usually some lame 20 meter high bumps.
-Here you could rent steerable sleds including a helmet and then race down a several kilometer long track.
-There was also a luxurious restaurant.
+It was already pretty cold outside.
+I first took the bus to Eindhoven and then the train to Schiphol airport, in Amsterdam.
+During my previous flights the pilot would always announce something like 'it is 35 degrees and sunny' before landing, now he said "it is -16 degrees and dark'.
+I took the train to Oslo and then the subway to station Frognerseteren in the suburbs.
+Fun fact #1: that subway line has the largest height difference in the world, from sea level to 450 meters.
+There was an area to rent sleds and a luxury restaurant.

 I organized all my gear and started walking.
 After a few minutes I remembered to test my GPS.
 It turned on, the battery drained within 20 seconds, and then the device switched off.
 The second time the same thing happened.
 I figured this was due to the cold.
 As I hadn't been able to buy a proper map online I now wouldn't have anything to orient myself by.
 Fortunately they sold maps in the restaurant.

 At first, I followed a wide forest road that even had street lights.
 Later it turned into an unlit smaller path.
 The moon reflected of all the ice crystals.
 After an hour it was 8 o'clock and time to set up camp.
 It was pretty cold.
 I got ready to cook dinner and took out my lighter.
 It didn't turn on, likely also because of the cold.
 As I was still close to the restaurant I decided to go back the following day.
 I purposely had brought some extra granola bars for situations like this, so I didn't go hungry.